Discover your personal visual style

 1. STUDY OTHERS WORK THAT YOU ADMIRE

-Is it the composition, use of color or the way they say something without underlining it?
-What is their message?
+Is it the composition, use of color, or the underlying message?
 Is there a story within that creative work?
+Understanding these elements can help you reflect on your own visual style.

 Especially, when studying the old masters' work it is refreshing to also read their bios and try to find references to their life stories in their work.